Lučko: History

+Demographics

+According to the 2021 census, its population was 2,987.
+According to the 2011 census, it had 3,010 inhabitants.

 Lučko Airport

 The Lučko airport (ICAO: LDZL) is one of the oldest facilities in Lučko and one of the main reasons for the establishment of Lučko as a neighborhood.
 In 1947, it had become Zagreb's main airport, replacing the obsolete Borongaj airport.
-It remained Zagreb's main airport for a period of 15 years, up to the year 1962, when Zagreb Airport had been completed at its contemporary location near Pleso.
+It remained Zagreb's main airport for 15 years, up to the year 1962, when Zagreb Airport had been completed at its contemporary location near Pleso.
 Lučko airport includes two parallel, unsurfaced runways with a length of 850 m.

 Today, Lučko airport is home to the Lučko Anti-Terrorist Unit, Croatia's special police unit.
 In addition, it serves as a sport airfield and military helicopter airbase.

 The airport is maintained by Aeroklub Zagreb, a local airport operator based in Zagreb.

 Motorway interchange

 The Croatian A1 motorway passes south of Lučko.
 The interchange from where the A1 originates is named after Lučko.
 Nearby Lučko mainline toll plaza consists of 15 lanes.
 It is the most frequented toll plaza in Croatia.
 During the tourist season long lines of vehicles form at the toll station.
 An additional 10-lane toll plaza has been built and opened in Demerje shortly before the 2009 summer season, only 3 km away from the Lučko toll plaza.